poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 callback(42);
 ```

-This one on the other hand, willwould not compile:
+This one on the other hand, would not compile:

 ```rust
 #[no_mangle]